schuetzgroup/sdt-python/doc/index.rst

 - With help of the :py:mod:`sdt.sim` module, fluorescence microscopy images can be simulated.
 - There are helpers for plotting data in :py:mod:`sdt.plot`.
-- :py:mod:`sdt.pims` is an extension to the
-  `pims <https://github.com/soft-matter/pims>`_ package for reading image data created by the *SDT-control* software and TIFF files created using :py:func:`sdt.image_tools.save_as_tiff`.
-Particularly, it reads all the metadata from the files.

 There are also some helper modules that contain helpful functions and that